czuryk/IPTUpdaterPlugin/README.md

 This plugin runs every 10 seconds and monitors changes in Wi-Fi settings.
 When there are changes in the proxy settings, it adds or removes iptables entries accordingly.

+Currently tested device:
-Tested on physical device Samsung S24 Ultra with Android 14.
+- Samsung S24 Ultra with Android 14.
+- Samsung S22 with Android 13

 # How to
 1) Root your Android device using Magisk.